Growing The Marijuana Strain Haze

 Getting air out

-Getting enough air in and out of the growing-room is one of
+Getting enough air in and out of the growing-room is one of the biggest problems.

 Although Haze doesn’t smell as bad as Skunk (well, that’s my opinion ;-), there still is a considerable amount of smell to get rid off.
 Besides that the plant needs a lot of fresh air (I know; I am repeating myself).